Whether great or small, country or urban, here is a round up of our favourite garden pond ideas to help you find your perfect style.

 1. KEEP IT SIMPLE

 This reﬂective pool from landscape architects Gillespies is made from Corten steel and beautifully mirrors the leaves and the sky above.
 Oliver Duguid lead the project, in the central courtyard of luxury urban housing development, Holland Park Villas, offering an oasis for its residents.
+Simple pools like this are perfect if you're looking to incorporate a garden pond into a small garden design.

 Oliver’s vision was clear when planning the pond.'The mirror pools at Holland Park Villas animate the garden, capturing the sky and reflecting the slightest movement in the surrounding grasses and tree canopies.
 The russet tones of the corten steel complement the lime green foliage of the surrounding Hackonechloa macra, which - together with the water lilies adorning the surface – create a rich tapestry of colour and texture.'